Welcome to our world

 As hunting outfitters, we are proud to present culinary experiences that can compete with many award-winning restaurants.

+All successful relationships require mutual commitment, but they also require a good match as regards qualities and characteristics.
+Hunting places enormous demands in a number of areas – technology, quality, innovation and, perhaps most importantly, safety.
 We look for companies whose products or services deliver these qualities and are thus a good match for our network.
-We have also thought long and hard about what and how we can give something back in our relationships with our partners.
 We are actively working on building an interesting network in which there are natural links between companies and activities.

 Often, the right equipment and the right materials are absolutely decisive.
 Ole F Bergans was a keen hunter and man of the wild.
 He founded the entire Bergans concept in the early 19th century and, since then, Bergans has been a leader in clothing and equipment for wilderness lovers and hunters.

 ”Bergans has initiated numerous expeditions, both to the South Pole and Mount Everest.
 Our ambition is to be the best at what we do, so it is natural that all our guides use Bergans’ clothing and outdoor equipment.”

 “In the majority of cases, hunting is about making assessments – taking decisions based on visual evaluations.
 Without good optical aids, these observation are frequently sketchy and may result in the wrong decision, something that can be disastrous in our profession.”

 The town of Suhl is the gateway to “Thüringer Wald” and has had an arms industry since the end of the 1400s.
 Few places, if any, can compare to the tradition and knowledge found in arms manufacturing in Suhl.

 ”For us, the morals and ethics of hunting go without saying, but they also place the highest imaginable demands on the weapons we use.
 For Fjelljakt Merkel is the obvious choice.”

 Johan Persson – Fjelljakt